 - Then add chopped tomatoes and continue to saute till it becomes mushy.

 - Add red chili powder, coriander powder, and turmeric powder.

 - Saute for a minute in simmer flame.

-- Add shredded cabbage and stir well.
+- Add shredded cabbage and salt.
+Combine them well.

 - Now add crushed Kasuri methi.
 And give a gentle stir.

 - Remove from fire and transfer it to serving bowl.